Daniel-Mietchen/datascience/reuse.md

 The bot's activity has revealed a number of [inconsistencies in the XML at PMC](https://en.wikipedia.org/wiki/User:Daniel_Mietchen/Talks/JATS-Con_2014/Inconsistent_XML_as_a_Barrier_to_Reuse_of_Open_Access_Content), since the XML standard in use at PMC ([JATS](http://jats.nlm.nih.gov/)) is by design not very prescriptive and leaves lots of room for interpretation.

-This sparked the formation of the [JATS for Reuse](https://github.com/jats4r) (JATS4R) Working Group that now elaborates recommendations on how best to tag articles in JATS, so as to facilitate reuse.
+This sparked the formation of the [JATS for Reuse](https://github.com/jats4r) (JATS4R) Working Group that now elaborates recommendations on how best to tag articles in JATS, so as to facilitate reuse ([overview](http://www.ncbi.nlm.nih.gov/books/NBK279901/)).

 ## PubMed Central
 * adopting JATS4R recommendations